Actiance solution on IBM Cloud and Watson APIs keeps business communications compliant and secure

 Compliance complexities with social and digital media

 Due to transformation in financial services and growing regulatory requirements, such as GDPR companies must capture and make available their electronic communications more than ever before.

-“The transition from capturing email to capturing various kinds of social media is difficult,” said Ruditsky he said.
+“The transition from capturing email to capturing various kinds of social media is difficult,” said Barry Ruditzky, Senior Vice President of Business Development.
 “Everyone is trying to use a growing spectrum of social media for business development but from an Actiance point of view, all the existing on-premises archives that are available from companies like HP, Veritas, and EMC are simply not designed for the scale and type of communication we are seeing today,” said Ruditsky.